 Attention: In certain environments like JupyterLab and password protected notebooks, jovian may not be able to detect the notebook filename automatically.
 In such cases, pass the notebook's name as the nb_filename argument to jovian.commit.

-1.2.2 Benefits of Jovian
+1.2.2 What are the benefits of uploading to Jovian?